 Most specialty vehicle manufacturers address one particular market.
 These individual markets might include but are not limited to: fire trucks or emergency vehicles, utility trucks, refuse trucks, food trucks, freight haulers and construction vehicles.
 This allows them to use a limited number of basic truck designs that can be highly modified and customized to match the specific needs of each individual buyer.
 This is a product family approach.

 Product family engineering is facilitated by designing adaptable single product platforms with planned variation applied later in the production process to serve multiple uses.
 The manufacturer realizes great economic benefit by sharing the cost for a high percentage of product content across many final configurations.

 CPQ facilitates this decision-making process throughout the design and specification phase of the sale.
 An interactive, scripted interview collects the basic requirements from the buyer and specifics of the basic product family platforms.
-As more usage information is collected from the buyer, additional upfitting options and features are recommended or required as needed until the finished vehicle is fully configured.
+As more usage information is collected from the buyer, are recommended or required as needed until the finished vehicle is fully configured.

 No one has to remember what all of those 14,000 parts do or when they are indicated.
 CPQ software uses artificial intelligence (AI) to maintain that information and make those choices based on the specifics of the buyer’s needs.

 Multilevel bills of material (BOMs) are automatically created, and the design is ready for entry into the order management system and product scheduling system.